SeqWare/queryengine/seqware-queryengine-backend/README.md

 java -cp seqware-distribution-1.0.7-SNAPSHOT-qe-full.jar com.github.seqware.queryengine.system.exporters.ArbitraryPluginRunner -r hg_19 -p YOUR_CUSTOM_PLUGIN -o OUT_PUT_PARAMETERS
 ````

-In this case you may try to run any plugin under com.github.seqware.queryengine.plugins.contribs as they all seem to run without breaking with my ArbitraryPluginRunner, albeit not returning information in the txt output (I will fix this on monday, there seems to be some lower level issue which is causing this).
+In this case you may try to use this runner to run any plugin under com.github.seqware.queryengine.plugins.contribs as they all seem to run without breaking it, albeit not returning information in the txt output.

-However, the plugin I have written below works (this is the plugin I used to verify that the map reduce of naive overlaps is working as expected).
+However, the plugin written below works (this is the plugin used to verify that the map reduce of naive overlaps is working as expected).

 ````
 com.github.seqware.queryengine.plugins.contribs.TestOutputPlugin
 ````

-~~Unfortunately this "TestOutputPlugin" that I have written does not output what is expected as of yet (a simple map and reduce of the naively imported data in the HBase backend).
-I am to clear this up on Monday.~~ FIXED